rosecodez/Calculator/README.md

     The biggest difficulty I had encountered was the logic to show up the correct `result`.
 For this was necessary to take the `operation`, make it into an `array`, add space between each `operator`, `split the `array` and then finally use segments of it with `index`` to get the `numbers`` to use in the `operate` function. (phew).
 That was hard, but Odin community helped me again and advised me that for some reason Javascript arrays need to have space between them in order to be separated.

 ~Bugs:
--The calculator should not evaluate more than a single pair of numbers at a time.
-The calculator should evaulate first pair, get `result`, `display` it and finally use the result as the first number in the new calculation, along with the new `operator`
+✔️The calculator should not evaluate more than a single pair of numbers at a time.
+The calculator should evaulate first pair, get `result`, `display` it and finally use the `result` as the first number in the new calculation, along with the new `operator`
 -You should round answers with long decimals so that they don’t overflow the screen.
--Pressing = before entering all of the numbers or an operator could cause problems!.
+-Pressing `=` before entering all of the numbers or an `operator` could cause problems!.
-✔️Pressing “clear” should wipe out any existing data.. make sure the user is really starting fresh after pressing “clear” -Display a snarky error message if the user tries to divide by 0… and don’t let it crash your calculator!
+✔️Pressing “clear” should wipe out any existing data.. make sure the user is really starting fresh after pressing “clear” ✔️Display a snarky `error message` if the user tries to `divide` by 0… and don’t let it crash your calculator!
+-Add a `. button` and let users `input` decimals!
+Make sure you don’t let them type more than one though: 12.3.56.5.
+It is hard to do math on these numbers. (disable the decimal button if there’s already one in the display)
+-Add a “backspace” button, so the user can undo if they click the wrong number.
+-Add keyboard support!
+You might run into an issue where keys such as (/) might cause you some trouble.